coalpha/mkstub/README.md

 recompiling for different target executable paths?
 Well, that's exactly what's done here.

 `template.c` is, as it says on the tin, a template stub.
-Reviewing the binary we see a pretty easy-to-recognize sequence of bytes.
 First, we allocate a bunch of space for a counted string.

 ```c
 size_t const coalphaa = 0x616168706c616f63;